-This solution is intended for use with AP devices managed locally on a Gateway Wireless Controller on a Firebox.
+This configuration example is intended for use with AP devices managed locally on a Gateway Wireless Controller on a Firebox.
 WatchGuard also provides a Wi-Fi Cloud management solution that allows you to manage your enterprise wireless networks in all company locations with cloud-based management.
 For more information, see WatchGuard Wi-Fi Cloud.

 This configuration example is provided as a basic guide.
 Your actual network environment may require additional configuration.